explodinglabs/jsonrpcserver/doc/index.rst

 This example uses the built-in HTTP server, but you can process requests in any application, (such as a Flask or Django app), by using the :mod:`dispatcher`.
+See :doc:`examples <examples>` of the dispatcher in http.server, Flask, Werkzeug, ZeroMQ, Socket.IO and Tornado.
 The :doc:`api` has details, including :mod:`configuration <config>` of the package.
-There are also :doc:`examples <examples>` of the dispatcher in http.server, Flask, Werkzeug, ZeroMQ, Socket.IO and Tornado.

 Contribute on `Github <https://github.com/bcb/jsonrpcserver>`_.